 There is overlap in the recurring patterns or motifs representing the building blocks of networks in nature.
-Palla et al.14 point out the existence of an overlap between parts of graphs representing social networks and proteins.
+Palla et al. [11] point out the existence of an overlap between parts of graphs representing social networks and proteins.
 They call them overlapping communities.
 Most knowledge discovery and data mining approaches look for independent recurring patterns, but do not consider how these patterns can connect and overlap iteratively or recursively to generate arbitrary-sized relational data.
 Graph grammars provide a representation for such knowledge.

-String grammars are fundamental to linguistics and computer science.
-Graph grammars can represent relations in data which strings cannot.
-Graph grammars can represent hierarchical structures in data and generalize knowledge in graph domains.
-They have been applied as analytical tools in physics, biology, and engineering.^{4,11} Examples of applicable domains are: chemical structures, XML files, and biological networks.9 In our method of graph grammar inference we search for overlap between isomorphic subgraphs of a graph.
-The overlap allows our method to propose recursive graph-grammar productions.
-The first approach was to search for overlap by a single node, which led to developing a system for inference of Node Replacement Recursive Graph Grammars.9 In this paper we describe an approach that allows inference of Edge Replacement Recursive Graph Grammars.
+In our method of graph grammar inference we search for overlap between isomorphic subgraphs of a graph.
+The overlap allows our method to propose recursive graphgrammar productions.
+The first approach was to search for overlap by a single node, which led to developing a system for inference of Node Replacement Recursive Graph Grammars [7].
+In this paper we describe an approach that allows inference of Edge Replacement Recursive Graph Grammars.
 In the next section we will describe related work.
-Then, we define the class of grammars, describe the inference algorithm and discuss inference error.
+Then, we give definition, inference algorithm and discuss inference error.
 We also address how different numbers of labels used in the graph affect the inference error.
 Experiments with the chemical structure of G tetrad and conclusions close the paper.

-2. Related Work
+2. Related work

-Jeltsch and Kreowski3 analyzed theoretically the inference of hyperedge replacement graph grammars introducing operations on a set of undirected, unlabeled graphs which guarantee that the inferred grammar can generate the input set of graphs.
-Oates, Doshi, and Huang16 assume that the structure of a graph of a hyperedge replacement context free graph grammar is given.
+Jeltsch and Kreowski [4] analyzed theoretically the inference of hyperedge replacement graph grammars introducing operations on a set of undirected, unlabeled graphs which guarantee that the inferred grammar can generate the input set of graphs.
+Oates, Doshi, and Huang [13] assume that the structure of a graph of a hyperedge replacement context free graph grammar is given.
 They are interested in inference of probabilities associated with every rule of a grammar.
-Nevill-Manning and Witten13 developed SEQUITUR which works on strings, but their approach is similar to ours in the sense that it infers hierarchical structure by replacing substrings by grammar rules.
+Jonyer, Holder, and Cook [5][6] developed an approach to infer node replacement graph grammars which describe graphs in the from of 'chains', where isomorphic copies of subgraphs are adjacent to each other in a chain by a single edge.
+Nevill-Manning and Witten [10] developed SEQUITUR which works on strings, but their approach is similar to ours in the sense that it infers hierarchical structure by replacing substrings by grammar rules.
 The new, compressed string is searched for substrings which can be described by grammar rules, and they are then compressed with the grammar and the process continues iteratively.
 Similarly, in our approach we replace the part of a graph described by the inferred graph grammar with a single node, and we look for grammar rules on the compressed graph and repeat this process iteratively until the graph is fully compressed.